9 Important Sex Ed Facts Women In Their 20’s Should Know

 9. The myth of virginity

-Sex ed is very important and aside from this list, there’s still so much more to know.
-But honestly, there’s no reason why a grown adults are confusing reproductive anatomy.
+Sex ed is critical, and aside from the sex ed facts on this list, there’s still so much more to know.
+But honestly, there’s no reason why grown adults are confused by reproductive anatomy.
 Let’s start somewhere.

 What are some things about sexual health you didn’t know about?
-Know some other important sex ed facts not shared above?
-Share with us!
+Are there any other important sex ed facts not shared above?
+Please share with us!